-Niederdorf - Villabassa is ready for the 22nd edition of the Südtirol Dolomiti Superbike.
-4,500 participants representing 32 nations are to start on Saturday, 09 July 2016 at 7.30 for the two marathon distances of 60 km / 1,785 m of difference in altitude and 113 km / 3,357 m of difference in altitude.
+Niederdorf - Villabassa is ready for the Südtirol Dolomiti Superbike.
+The participants representing many nations are to start on Saturday, 7 July 2018 for the two marathon distances of 60 km / 1,785 m of difference in altitude and 119 km / 3,357 m of difference in altitude.

 This year both tracks need to be approached clockwise.
 Approximately 1,000 volunteers from Alta Pusteria will make their contribution to guarantee a successful event.

 It is the marathon's legendary fame that brings athletes and mountain bike fans together in Alta Pusteria.
 The first Dolomiti Superbike took place in 1995 being one of the first mountain bike marathons in Europe, which is also one of the main reasons for its popularity and the increasing number of participants.

 The Südtirol Dolomiti Superbike in Alta Pusteria is one of the most fascinating mountain bike marathons in the world leading the athletes through marvellous landscapes and the municipalities of Niederdorf - Villabassa, Prigs - Braies, Toblach - Dobbiaco, Innichen - San Candido, Sexten - Sesto as well as through the smaller administrative districts of Aufkirchen - S.Maria, Wahlen - S. Silvestro, Vierschach - Versciaco, Winnebach - Prato Drava and Moos - Moso.